wingbotai/wingbot/doc/api/Request.md

 ### request.actionByAi() ⇒ <code>string</code> \| <code>null</code>
 Returs action string, if there is an action detected by NLP

+> use rather designer's bounce feature instead of this pattern

 **Kind**: instance method of [<code>Request</code>](#Request)
 **Example**